 From city parks to Pokémon, capybara cafes to cat villages, baseball to the Sanrio Train, there is something to suit all tastes when visiting Taipei with kids (including a toilet themed restaurant).

-And Taipei children’s activities don’t have to be expensive for families – many child friendly and kids attractions are free or inexpensive like souvenir stamp trails or the character themed 7-Eleven stores.
+And Taipei children’s activities don’t have to be expensive for families – many child friendly and kids attractions are free or inexpensive like souvenir ink stamp trails or the character themed 7-Eleven stores.

-Here is our guide to the best things to with kids in Taipei, Taiwan, updated for 2025
+Here is our guide to the best things to with kids in Taipei, Taiwan, updated for 2026.

 This article was originally published on 20 August 2004.